 Stephen Barnard, was born June 15, 1946.
 In 1945, their father had returned to the Boston Fire Department, but tragically he was killed in action on Oct.
 22, 1946, in a downtown Boston store fire.

 Sandy attended the Theodore Parker Elementary School in Roslindale through the 3rd grade when the family moved to West Roxbury, another Boston suburb.
 He then attended the Randall G. Morris Elementary School through the 6th grade.
 From 1955 to 1957, he attended Boston Latin School for the 7th and 8th grade, but in the fall of 1957, he enrolled in the first class at the new Catholic Memorial High School.
 He was graduated in its first class in 1961.
 That fall, he entered Boston College, where over the next four years, he majored in English and minored in history.
 On graduation in June 1965, he was also commissioned through ROTC as a second lieutenant in the U.S. Army.
 He spent the next four years on active duty, rising to the rank of captain.
-Between 1968-1969, he served in Vietnam as the adjutant/personnel officer for the 519th Military Intelligence Battalion, earning a Bronze Star for his service.
+Between 1968-1969, he served in Vietnam as the S1/adjutant/personnel officer for the 519th Military Intelligence Battalion, earning a Bronze Star for his service.
 On his return from Vietnam in 1969, he enrolled as a graduate student at the University of Missouri School of Journalism in Columbia, earning his M.A in 1971.
 (Photo, March 1969: Sandy, L, and Louis, C, drove up to Long Binh, Vietnam, to pick up Steve on his arrival in country.)

 In late 1965, Sandy had met Betty Craver Ritch, a school teacher in the Fort Bragg Dependent Schools, when both attended a bachelor's officer's dance at the 82nd Airborne Officers Club.
 On July 29, 1966, they married and spent the next 17 months in Germany, where Sandy served as the adjutant for the 66th Military Intelligence Group in Stuttgart.
 They returned to the United States in February 1968, and six months later, Sandy headed for his tour of duty in Vietnam.
 On Feb.
 21, 1976, Betty gave birth to their son, Michael Andrew, while they were living in Charlotte, N. C.

 Sandy worked on the Columbian Missourian while in grad school from 1969 to 1971.
 In June 1971, he accepted a job as a reporter with the Charlotte, N.C.
 News.
 In January 1976, he began working as communications director for the Roman Catholic Diocese of Charlotte, but that spring accepted an appointment to the faculty of Indiana State University-Terre Haute, beginning in August.
 For the next 30 years, he taught journalism at ISU, until he took early retirement, effective in January 2006.
 Betty had retired from teaching special education about a year earlier.
 In the summer of 2005, they moved back to North Carolina, where today they live in Wake Forest.
-Michael, a videographer with the NBC's affiliate TV station in Raleigh, lives with his family, his wife Michelle and his daughter Ava, in Knightdale, about 20 miles from Sandy and Betty.
+Michael, a videographer with the NBC's affiliate TV station in Raleigh, lives with his family, his wife Michelle and his daughter Ava and son Jack, in Knightdale, about 20 miles from Sandy and Betty.

 with him or followed him.
 He is especially recognized for his expertise on newspaper reporter Mark H. Kellogg, killed with Custer at the Little Big Horn; First Sgt.
 John Ryan, a prominent Little Big Horn survivor; and Major Joel H. Elliott, a key 7th Cavalry officer in the 1860s.
 In the 1980s, Sandy assisted the National Park Service with media relations during archeological projects at then-Custer Battlefield National Monument.
-In June 2004, he traveled with a British Army staff ride to the Zulu and Boer wars sites in South Africa.
+In June 2004, he traveled with a British Army staff officers to the Zulu and Boer wars sites in South Africa.
 See photo above.